-You sure don't have Chucks on like Saint Laurent.
-And, no, we don't need to call the police and the fireman; you're not retiring any dragon anytime soon.
+In fact we don't need to call the police and the fireman; you're not hot or retiring a dragon anytime soon.

 So how do you get noticed in the weird and crazy online space?
 It isn't all the tricks, more followers, or better SEO.
 It isn't the content you create, although you need content to be relevant.

 There are 5 secret ways to stand out in the noisy, saturated space.
 The best marketing campaigns already use these tactics.

 You have an advantage because you get to interact with your clients!
 Try these 5 things so your ideal client can find you!

 You don't have to have an email list to make a fortune.
 You don't have to be so energized you're bouncing off the wall.
 Plenty of people are already hopping like a trampoline park.

 I don't sign up for challenges requiring dance parties.
 I love IN PERSON dance parties.
 Are you headed to the club?
 Great, lemme get my shoes on, and we'll close them down.
 But I don't dance around in my living room just because other people are doing it.

 What I do is get down to business.
 I'm great and inspiring people and giving them space and grace to make changes.
 I'm good at spotting the brilliance in a person who might be doubting themselves.
 I create content like a mutha, and love, love, love giving.
 I do lives without fluff and checklists with real, actionable steps.
 I hold people accountable, and I'm crazy visible.

 My clients and audience know they can trust me and I won't ever be the sleazy seller.